Medical Consultants and Specialties for Social Security Disability Claims

 Most of the information on the front of the form will be of little use to you because of the number of codes used by the SSA.
 But the form should contain the name and signature of both the disability examiner and the DDS medical consultant who worked on your claim.
 The number of the medical consultant's specialty code should be near his or her name or signature.
 The specialty code information can tell you whether the wrong kind of doctor reviewed your claim.

-If you find that the medical consultant didn't have any medical background on your type of impairment, you or your lawyer can raise this issue on appeal.
+If you find that the medical consultant didn't have a speciality or any medical background on your type of impairment, you or your lawyer can raise this issue on appeal.

 1 Anesthesiology 26 Occupational Medicine